 • Types of vans: Ford E350

 What better way to explore the Alaskan frontier than in a converted campervan?
 Happy Vans keeps it simple with one Ford E350 camper van layout.
-US military service members get a $100 discount on their rentals.
+US military service members get a $100 discount on their van rentals.
 Long-term (more than a month) renters can pick up and drop off vans in Anchorage instead of going all the way to Fairbanks.

 Alaskavans